When was the EEA Agreement signed? When did it come into effect?

 The Court applies EEA law.
 As the EEA Agreement extends the EU Single Market to the EEA/EFTA States, EEA law is in most circumstances identical in substance to EU law.

-No. The EU Courts (Court of Justice of the European Union and the General Court) deal with issues related to the EEA in the EU and the 28 EEA/EU States, while the EFTA Court deals with such issues in the 3 EEA/EFTA States.
+No. The EU Courts (Court of Justice of the European Union and the General Court) deal with issues related to the EEA in the EU and the 28 EU States, while the EFTA Court deals with such issues in the 3 EEA/EFTA States.
+The national courts in the EU and the EFTA States deal with EEA law and refer questions regarding its application and interpretation to this Court and the Court of Justice, as appropriate.

 No. The decisions of the Court are final.